 Side Effects and Dangers of Psilocybin

 Despite the numerous benefits they might offer, magic mushrooms may also be accompanied by a host of negative side effects.
-Because it is a hallucinogen, psilocybin greatly amplifies every sensation and causes users to see, hear, and feel things which do not exist in reality.
+Because it is a hallucinogen, psilocybin greatly amplifies every sensation and causes users to see, hear, and feel things that do not exist in reality.
 Overdosing on magic mushrooms always carries the risk of a “bad trip” – when one’s sensations are utterly overwhelmed by their environment, resulting in sensory overload, severe discomfort within oneself, a loss of ability to communicate with others, loss of touch with reality, and extreme anxiety to the point of paranoia.
-In situations where one needs their wits about them – such as in a crowded public place, a busy street, when driving a car or operating heavy machinery – a “bad trip” may present a life-threatening situation.
-11
+In situations where one needs to be focused – such as in a crowded public place, a busy street when driving a car, or operating heavy machinery – a “bad trip” may present a life-threatening situation.

 - Dilated pupils

 - Elevated body temperature, blood pressure, and heart rate

 - Lack of coordination